ROCm/half/README.txt

-- Though arithmetic operations are internally rounded to single-precision using the underlying single-precision implementation's current rounding mode, those values are then converted to half-precision using simple truncation.
+- Though arithmetic operations are internally rounded to single-precision using the underlying single-precision implementation's current rounding mode, those values are then converted to half-precision using truncation (round towards zero).
 This mixture of rounding modes is also the reason why 'std::numeric_limits<half_float::half>::round_style' returns 'std::round_indeterminate'.